Sophie Turner Celebrates ‘National Joe Day’ On A Yacht With Fiancé Joe Jonas

 Though Sophie Turner is busy with the upcoming final season of Game of Thrones and anticipated smash Dark Phoenix, she still had time to celebrate her fiancé Joe Jonas with an Instagram Story on National Joe Day.
 Though the story is still on Turner’s Instagram, screenshots are available on The Daily Mail.

-Turner captioned her story with “Apparently it’s #JoeDay so here’s my favorite Joe of them all.
+Turner captioned her story with, “Apparently it’s #JoeDay so here’s my favorite Joe of them all.
 My Joe.”

 The accompanying picture was one of Joe relaxing on a boat in a tropical shirt and sunglasses.
 He is smoking a cigar, perhaps in celebration of his namesake day.

-Joe responded shortly afterwords with his own Instagram Story with a screenshot of his fiancée’s tribute and the caption “checking you out tho.”
+Joe responded shortly afterward with his own Instagram Story with a screenshot of his fiancée’s tribute and the caption, “checking you out tho.”

 Sophie was not the only person to congratulate Joe.
-He also received shout-outs from his Mom, Denise Jonas, and sister-in-law Priyanka Chopra.
+He also received shout-outs from his mom, Denise Jonas, and sister-in-law Priyanka Chopra.
 His mother posted a story that featured a childhood photo of Joe sporting glasses.

-Chopra chose a picture of Joe at a restaurant with the caption “so it’s #nationaljoeday @joejonas appreciation post!
+Chopra chose a picture of Joe at a restaurant with the caption, “so it’s #nationaljoeday @joejonas appreciation post!
 U r loved bro!!!”
 A laughing emoji completed her story.

 Sophie and Joe had been spending the day with friends and family, including Chopra and brothers Kevin and Nick, on a yacht in Miami.